mheap/nexmo-developer/_documentation/en/meetings/code-snippets/theme-management.md

 In order to delete a theme that is in use, you must remove it from each room that is using it by finding all rooms using that theme and removing the theme.

 Alternatively, if you wish to override and delete the theme without, add a query parameter of `force=true`.
-The defualt theme will now be applied to all the rooms that were using this theme.
+The default theme will now be applied to all the rooms that were using this theme.

 ## Get All Rooms With Given Theme